7

 7.3 Is Voice Appropriation Always Wrong?

 Some people seem to hold the strict view that voice appropriation from other cultures is always wrong.
 On this view, we must always — without exception — let representatives of a culture speak for themselves.
 From this perspective, only members of a culture can and should speak for that culture.
 However, some strongly negative consequences will follow from adopting such a policy.
-To do so would, for example, stop the work of archaeologist who study and report on lost cultures.
+To do so would, for example, stop the work of archaeologists who study and report on lost cultures.
 After all, there are no Etruscans and Noks any longer, so the only people who can tell us about their cultures are outsiders.
 Saying that cultural outsiders cannot speak about the beliefs and values of these “lost” cultures would mean no longer talking about them.

 Strictly speaking, there are no Romans any more, either.
 Yet some of William Shakespeare’s plays are set in ancient Rome: Julius Caesar, Titus Andronicus, and Coriolanus.
 Any standard performance of them involves extensive voice appropriation.
 Should we stop performing them?